-All staff must report any accidents (or near misses) involving themselves or visitors/volunteers by recording the details on the County Council's online incident reporting system.
-Pupil accidents, depending on the severity will be reported either on the minor injuries form and/or County Council's online incident reporting system.
+All staff must report any incidents, accidents (including violence), dangerous occurrences or near misses involving themselves or visitors/volunteers by recording the details on the East Sussex County Council's online incident reporting system.
+Pupil accidents, depending on the severity will be reported either on the minor injuries form and/or East Sussex County Council's online incident reporting system.

-Specified categories of incidents are reportable to the HSE and these will be undertaken by the County Council's Health and Safety Team.
+Specified categories of incidents are reportable to the HSE and these will be undertaken by the East Sussex County Council's Health and Safety Team.

 All accidents will be investigated, including the review of relevant risk assessments, to prevent re-occurrence.
-The school administrator will monitor the accidents to identify trends.
+The headteacher and Health and Safety Governor will monitor the accidents, incidents and near misses to identify trends.
 The Governors subcommittee will also receive information on accidents at each meeting.

-11. Health Issues
+12. Health Issues

-11.1 Smoking (also see the No Smoking at Work Policy)
+12.1 Smoking (also see the Smoke Free Policy)

 In an effort to reduce the risk to health from passive smoking, this school is a no smoking site.
+For the purposes of this policy this includes e-cigarettes.

-11.2 Alcohol and Drug Abuse (also see the Drugs and Alcohol at Work Policy)
+12.2 Alcohol and Drug Abuse (also see the Drugs and Alcohol at Work Policy)